psaltisa/psaltisa.github.io/_outreach/scico.markdown

  <br/>

  In 2015 I joined [SciCo](https://scico.gr/en){:target="\_blank"}  - abbreviation of <b>Sci</b>ence <b>Co</b>mmunication -
- the first Non Profit Science Communication Organisation in Greece.
+ the first Non Profit Science Communication Organization in Greece.
- As an ambassador, I attended trainings on creative writing, storytelling and science communication.
+ As an ambassador, I attended training workshops on creative writing, storytelling and science communication.
- A small project I am participating at the moment is the creation of comics that enhance the interest about science in an informative but fun way (You can view some of them [here](https://www.facebook.com/401524586540479/photos/?tab=album&album_id=1316190958407166){:target="\_blank"} - in Greek ).
+ One of the projects I participated was the creation of comic strips that would enhance the interest about science in an informative but fun way (You can view some of them [here](https://www.facebook.com/401524586540479/photos/?tab=album&album_id=1316190958407166){:target="\_blank"} - in Greek ).
  I was also part of the organizing team at the biggest Science Festival in Greece with more than 30,000 visitors -